trishoolamohan2311-creator/trishoolamohan2311-creator/README.md

 Economics makes me ask *why*.
 And data gives me a way to investigate it.

-So I tend to move between statistics, business questions, behaviour and the occasional completely unnecessary rabbit hole.
+Somewhere along the way, I also started caring about **how things look, feel and communicate** — hence the little bit of design that keeps sneaking in.

 ---

 <div align="center">

 `OBSERVATION_01`

-`THE QUESTION IS USUALLY MORE INTERESTING THAN THE ANSWER.`
+### THE QUESTION IS USUALLY MORE INTERESTING THAN THE ANSWER.

 </div>